elbaradi/Distance-Transformation-Algorithm/README.md

 This task had to be completed in TypeScript.

 # Planned approach
-1. Write the code logic based in the C/C++ approach I'm familiar with.
+1. Write the code logic based on the C/C++ approach I'm familiar with. (codeLogix.txt)
     1. Input validation
     2. Transformation algorithm
     3. Output generation